Revenue Recovery Roadmap

 The Audit

 The brand was struggling with low conversion rates despite decent traffic.
-My audit revealed a combination of trust deficits, UX friction, and performance issues creating a compounding conversion problem.
+My CRO audit revealed a combination of trust deficits, UX friction, performance issues, and a fundamental failure to communicate the product’s actual strengths, all creating a compounding conversion problem.

 The Social Proof Crisis